 Public records laws maintain that you need to be able to produce social media records – both from your own content, and also from content your constituents create – in response to records requests.

 Social media networks were built to facilitate the online connection of billions of private citizens to one another.
 They are not built for, nor bound to, public records laws, and have no legal obligation to retain records for you.

 Manual processes are inefficient for both capturing and searching records, and often don’t suffice in court.
 Challenges with frequency of capture, hidden/deleted/revised content, and no meta-data to prove authenticity of records all leave agencies with significant risks.

 You are required by law to be able to produce social media content if there is a public records request for it.
-Having a system in place that captures all content and meta-data is the only way of ensuring compliance with public records laws.
+Having a system in place that captures all content and meta-data is the only way of ensuring compliance with social media regulations and compliance laws.